-Kampala – Lake Bunyonyi (optional Gorilla Trekking), Uganda
+Kampala to Lake Bunyonyi (optional Gorilla Trekking), Uganda

 We leave Kampala in the early hours of the morning and head west to our base at the serene Lake Bunyonyi in Uganda.
 Lake Bunyonyi is the deepest Crater Lake in Africa and is abundant with various exquisite birds.
-It is also the starting point of the optional Gorilla trek.
-Depending on where permits for trekking are currently being offered, we adventure out into the Magahinga or Bwindi National Parks in Uganda, the Virunga National Park in the DRC, or the Ruhengeri National Park in Rwanda.
-The costs per permit are constantly being altered and may be adjusted without notice.
+It is also the base from which the optional Gorilla trek takes place.
+Depending on where permits for trekking are available, we adventure out into the Magahinga or Bwindi National Parks in Uganda, the Virunga National Park in the DRC, or the Ruhengeri National Park in Rwanda. .

-Depending on where your trek takes place, you might pass through some of the local villages situated in this area due to the large number of refugees escaping from the Rwandan Genocide or from the constant turmoil in the DRC.
-The inhabitants of these villages are mostly subsistence farmers and families who farm on the hills of the volcanoes.
-To witness how these residents have ploughed, planted and harvested their crops in such unusual terrain and settings is quite an extraordinary sight.
+Depending on where the trek takes place you may also pass through some of the local villages that have settled in this region due to the high number of refugees fleeing from the Rwandan Genocide, or from the continued unrest in the DRC.
+The villagers in this area are mostly subsistence farmers, and families that farm against the slopes of the volcanoes.
+It is impressive to see how they have ploughed, planted and harvest their crops in such an unlikely landscape.

 Meals Included: Breakfast, Lunch, Dinner

 Please note that the transfer fee is not included in the trekking price